 All Southend schools have achieved Healthy Schools Status at some time.
 The vast majority of schools revalidate their Healthy School Status every two years

 To achieve this, they have satisfied certain criteria around PSHE, Healthy Eating, Physical Activity and Emotional Health and Wellbeing.
 This process has been supported by Healthy Schools Advisor (Lisa Holloway), dedicated to Southend schools.

-The advisor works with many agencies and provides a network of support.
-The working partnership offered by the adviser enables schools to achieve and maintain Healthy Schools status.
+The advisor works with many agencies and provides a network of support and training opportunities.
+The working partnership offered by the advisor enables schools to achieve and maintain Healthy Schools status.

 Your school can work to gain Healthy School status by using our benchmarking tool which is a school specific self-evaluation tool, to help you demonstrate how you enhance school life through your health and wellbeing work.
 Completing the benchmarking tool will highlight areas on which to focus.
 Specific areas covered are PSHE, Healthy Eating, Physical Activity and Emotional Health and Wellbeing.

 Once Healthy School Status has been achieved it will be revalidated every two years.
 To extend and strengthen Healthy School’s work schools can move on to achieve 'Enhanced Healthy Schools Status'